-In this article I will tell you why speed of your website matters and also show you tips on how to make your website load super fast.
+In this article I will tell you why speed of your website matters and also show you 10 tips on how to make your website load faster.

 No body likes a slow website.

-If a user lands on your website and your website takes more than 3 seconds to load there is high probability that he will leave your site.
+If a user clicks on your website's link and if it takes more than 3 seconds to load then there is a high probability for that user to leave your site.

 As per Kissmetrics study, 47% of consumers expect a web page to load in 2 seconds or less and 40% of people abandon a website that takes more than 3 seconds to load.